lavignepierre/pierrelavigne/index.markdown

 Mathematical fields of interests: Mean field games and their numerical aspects, optimization, control theory.

-Other fields: carbon and ecological footprint, design of sustainable systems, climate science and economics.
+Other fields: carbon and ecological footprints, planetary boundaries, design of sustainable systems, climate science and economics.